Aldrick Rosas Arrested For Hit-And-Run - Big Blue Interactive

 New York Giants place kicker Aldrick Rosas was arrested on Monday in California for allegedly being involved in a hit-and-run accident and driving with a suspended license.
 Police also report Rosas was allegedly under the influence of alcohol at the time.

-TMZ is reporting that witnesses saw Rosas allegedly driving erratically around 100 miles per hour and failing to stop at a red light at approximately 8:30AM.
+TMZ is reporting that witnesses saw Rosas allegedly driving erratically around 100 miles per hour and failing to stop at a red light.
 He then allegedly crashed into the side of a truck at the intersection, but kept driving.
 Police report that Rosas later fled his disabled vehicle on foot.
 They found him near the crash site with his hands, legs, and bare feet covered in blood.

 Rosas was treated at a nearby medical facility before being booked by police.